longbow122/Homeroom/DEVLOG.md

 ### 19/01/2022 - Wednesday
 Some progress was made.
 Main documentation for ‘Homeroom’ was done through the use of a GitHub repository.
 Main wiki for a user manual will be held there as will the software licensing.
 GitHub repository will also be used to store source code (obviously!) for ‘Homeroom’.
 A Trello board will serve as the main form of task tracking and should ensure I see what needs to be done first and soonest.
 Only thing I need to be aware of is falling behind on that and accidentally missing deadlines.

 Additionally worked on some issue templates for GitHub.
 Had a minor look at Milestones, Projects and Actions which seem like a good way to automate a few things such as releases.
 Projects seem like a good way to organise some more stuff.
 I need to look into that, as right now it sounds similar to a Trello in terms of organisation.
-Should this be the case, it’s not really best for me.
+Should this be the case, it’s not perfect for me.

 Also started working on a stakeholder interview form.
 This will be distributed across to teachers, administrative staff and tutors where I deem fit.
 I am also considering users on Reddit as a reliable source of potential stakeholder opinion due to the wide range of people their community holds.
 It will not be hard to find school administrators and teachers willing to fill out a small survey.
 Teachers within my school will also be able to help with the completion of this survey.
-Due to privacy issues within the [REDACTED FOR PRIVACY PURPOSES], the forms have had to be hosted on my personal computer.
+Due to privacy issues within [REDACTED FOR PRIVACY PURPOSES], the forms have had to be hosted on my personal computer.
 A .csv file holding results will need to be attached detailing any useful results.

 ### 18/02/2022 - Friday
 Did some extra planning and finally got some form of order in as to what should be worked on first in terms of the writing of code.
 This is a decent step forward in the right direction, ensuring that the code written behind ‘Homeroom’ is written as fast as possible.